embrace-io/embrace-docs/content/android/faq.md

 </provider>
 ```

 In other instances, a library may disable the initializer.
-In such a scenario, we may not locate any explicit provider block in the application manifest file.
-In this situation, the initialization provider might be added explicitly:
+In such a scenario, there may not be any explicit provider block in the application manifest file.
+In this situation, the initialization provider should be added explicitly:

 ```groovy
 <provider android:authorities="${applicationId}.androidx-startup" android:exported="false" android:name="androidx.startup.InitializationProvider">